RobWiederstein/covid-19-ky/README.md

 # Covid-19 Data Project

 Repository relies upon the data maintained by Johns Hopkins at this [repository](https://github.com/CSSEGISandData/COVID-19).
 The scripts combine the separately reported confirmations, deaths and recoveries into one file.
-Also, the data are converted from wide to long.
+The data were converted from wide to long.
+NYT original story did not include key aspects--deaths and recoveries-- of the data on the interactive map.

+Additional variables like population density and volume of international air traffic appear to have some role in covid infection rates, leading to disproportionate media coverage in those cities and states.
+More rural and isolated states, like Kentucky, must also have rigorous analysis to judge the potential health impacts to their populations.

+A bash shell file was included and serves to update the data on the local build to keep the data fresh.
+The file was run just after the Johns Hopkins data was refreshed using `crontab`.

 ## Order of execution